-Daniel, a Democrat, was the representative for Virginia's 5th congressional district from 1969 to 1988.
+Daniel was the representative for Virginia’s 5th congressional district and was a Democrat.
+He served from 1969 to 1988.

 Daniel is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Daniel sponsored and cosponsored.
+The chart is based on the bills Daniel sponsored and cosponsored from Jan 3, 1983 to Oct 22, 1988.
 See full analysis methodology.